momentum-projects/group--social-cards/README.md

 ## Process

 Your application is really two applications -- a back-end API written with Django REST Framework and a front-end React application.
-The back-end API should be deployed on [Heroku](https://heroku.com/) and the front-end app should be deployed on [Netlify](https://www.netlify.com/). **Both team members should accept this assignment and then create either a Django project or a create-react-app project in this repository, at the top level with no intermediate subdirectories.**
+The back-end API should be deployed on [Heroku](https://heroku.com/) and the front-end app should be deployed on [Netlify](https://www.netlify.com/). **The back-end should be built in a subdirectory called `backend` and the front-end in a subdirectory called `frontend`.

 During development of the front-end, you will want to be able to make requests before the API is complete.
 You can handle this in a few ways.